Aaron98990/ways-of-the-game/handball.md

 - Remember an attacker gets no special exceptions if the hand/arm is bigger.
 [Handball.](https://youtu.be/06lqnmddvKQ?feature=shared&t=840)

 Defenders only: The ball hitting the hands/arm after a deflection from anyone (including oneself) does not negate a defender being unnaturally bigger and stopping the ball from going past them.
-- There is minimal benefit from the hand/arm as the ball already changed direction after a deflection and would not go past the defender [No handball.](https://youtu.be/SVhpgEAndsw?feature=shared&t=68) / [No handball.](https://youtu.be/cZWIH6cdTPo?feature=shared&t=346)
+- There ball already significantly changed direction after a deflection/block and before the hand/arm touch.
+Also, The ball would not have gone past the defender if no hand/arm touch.
+[No handball.](https://youtu.be/SVhpgEAndsw?feature=shared&t=68) / [No handball.](https://youtu.be/cZWIH6cdTPo?feature=shared&t=346) / [No handball](https://youtu.be/pmcs39I2j1k?feature=shared&t=663)
-- The ball would have passed the defender if the hand/arm has not interfered.
+- The ball would have passed the defender if the hand/arm had not interfered.
 [Handball.](https://youtu.be/rN9I23szfx4?feature=shared&t=421) / [Handball.](https://www.youtube.com/shorts/_6hqiU4lqPM) / [Handball.](https://youtu.be/pDhRUUha6B0?feature=shared&t=167)

 Defenders only: A defender clearing or deliberately saving the ball into their own hand/arm or a team-mate's hand/arm, even when their arms are above their head or away from the body, is not considered unnaturally bigger.
 - Not handball.
 The defender clears the ball into their own hand/arm.
 [Example 1.](https://youtu.be/_R9lyEyU5mo?feature=shared&t=460) / [Example 2.](https://www.tiktok.com/@refsneedlovetoo/video/7261667124119309614) / [Example 3.](https://youtu.be/pDhRUUha6B0?feature=shared&t=153)